-The fact is that any VPN alternative shared below is going to offer speeds that are far too slow to allow for uninterrupted streaming or gaming.
-If this is still your use case, then a commercial VPN service like ExpressVPN or Surfshark is the best way to go.
+The fact is that any VPN alternative shared below is going to offer network performance that is far too slow to allow for uninterrupted streaming or gaming.
+If this is still your use case, then a commercial VPN service like NordVPN (streaming) or ProtonVPN (privacy) is the best way to go.

 Use a Mobile Hotspot (instead of Public WiFi)

-In the past, you may have heard about the dangers of connecting to the internet at an internet cafe, an airport or any public WiFi network.
+In the past, you may have heard about the dangers of connecting to the internet at an internet cafe, an airport, or any public WiFi network.

 The internet has come a long way since then, and as has been noted in The New York Times, this isn’t a huge risk anymore.